The History of Earth Day

 a waterway he worked to protect as the first 'Wild and Scenic River' in the United States.

-In September 1969, Nelson called for Americans to come together next spring for a day dedicated to environmental education.
-His idea was met with great enthusiasm, so much so that Nelson had to establish a separate organization called Environmental Teach-In, Inc. to help people prepare for the nationwide event.
+In September 1969, Nelson called for a national teach-in on the environment, encouraging Americans to come together for a day of environmental education and activism.
+The idea was met with overwhelming enthusiasm, leading to the creation of a new organization, Environmental Teach-In, Inc., to organize the event.

-Nelson hired Denis Hayes, a former intern, to be the national coordinator for the teach-in, who built a staff of 85 to promote events across the country.
-Nelson also established a steering committee of scientists, academics, environmentalists, and students, and persuaded Congressman Pete McCloskey, a conservation-minded Republican, to serve as his co-chair.
+Nelson recruited Denis Hayes, a former intern, to serve as the national coordinator for the event.
+Hayes assembled a team of 85 staff members to promote Earth Day across the United States.
+The team also established a steering committee composed of scientists, academics, environmentalists, and students to help shape the event.
+Notably, Congressman Pete McCloskey, a Republican known for his environmental advocacy, agreed to serve as co-chair of the event.

 Uploaded Image: /vs-uploads/earthdayhistoryblog/Hayes_office.jpgDennis Hayes at the Environmental Teach-In, Inc